 Mr. ABC always helps needy people and he is also working with an NGO for a good cause.
 I have absolute confidence in his good nature and his capabilities to learn and adopt new skills and polish them over time.
 I believe that Mr. ABC will be the most suitable intern to work in your company.

-In case you want to know more about Mr. ABC, you can reach me on (mention your phone number) or email me at (mention your email address).
+In case you want to know more about Mr. ABC, you can reach me at (mention your phone number) or email me at (mention your email address).

 Name of the sender